-We have ten full-time employees.
+We have twelve full-time employees and one part-time employee.
 We enjoy good relations with our employees.
 None of our employees are a member of any labor union, and we are not a party to any collective bargaining agreement.